 INTRODUCTION TO THE ROLE

-We have an exciting opportunity for a Development and Outreach Manager.
-Based within the Development and Outreach team, which leads Girls Not Brides’ work on influencing fundraising for the movement to end child marriage and for the Girls Not Brides Secretariat, and supports broader events, partners and positioning for the movement, this role, this role will report to the Head of Development and Outreach, the Senior Development and Outreach Officer holds varied responsibilities including relationship building and management, proposal writing and donor reporting, development of donor communication products, support to events and outreach activities, prospect research, and fundraising capacity support for Girls Not Brides member organisations.
+We are seeking an enthusiastic fundraiser to join our Development and Outreach team, which leads Girls Not Brides’ work on influencing fundraising for the movement to end child marriage and for the Girls Not Brides Secretariat, and supports broader events, partners and positioning for the movement.
+Reporting to the Head of Development and Outreach, the Senior Development and Outreach Officer holds varied responsibilities including relationship building and management, proposal writing and donor reporting, development of donor communication products, support to events and outreach activities, prospect research, and fundraising capacity support for Girls Not Brides member organisations.

-The successful candidate must have the right to work in the United Kingdom.
+The successful candidate must already have the right to work in the UK.

-Working as a global team, all Girls Not Brides team members may from time to time be expected to work outside normal working hours (e.g., early morning or late evening) this is not a regular occurrence and is only to accommodate collaboration of teams across different time zones.
+Working as a global team, all Girls Not Brides team members may from time to time be expected to work outside normal working hours (e.g. early morning or early evening) this is not a regular occurrence and is only to accommodate the collaboration of teams across different time zones.

 Head of Development and Outreach